sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 - [Torrent](https://cdn.discordapp.com/attachments/157962768534863872/160784109642186753/DiabloII_113c_Installer.zip.torrent)
 - [Mega.nz](https://mega.nz/#!e9thyD6A!ExGJuZUtvRJ2c8DrxSL0ihCouh-ARbdVxODXIqVt3dc)

-# How to fix mouse not working
+# How to Fix the bug where your mouse isn't working in the main menu

-- Open UI.ini with notepad and set "Minimized" to "1"
+- Open UI.ini with notepad and set `Minimized=1`

-# How to fix launcher closing after clicking on PLAY
+# How to Fix launcher closing after clicking on PLAY

 - Check your security programs and make sure nothing is blocking the launcher (Avast is known to cause this issue)

-# How to fix failed to load ProjectDiablo.dll
+# How to Fix `Failed to load ProjectDiablo.dll` Error

 - You might be missing the x86 Redistributable.
 [Click here to download the x86 Redistributable](https://aka.ms/vs/16/release/vc_redist.x86.exe), install it and check if the game is working now.
 - If the problem wasn't solved then check your anti-virus and restore the file.

-# How to fix the aspect ratio on ultrawide monitors
+# How to Fix the aspect ratio on ultrawide monitors

-- Open ddraw.ini inside of your PD2 folder and set "maintas=true"
+- Open `ddraw.ini` inside of your ProjectD2 folder and set `maintas=true`

-# How to fix failed to load game data files
+# How to Fix `Failed to load game data files` Error

 - You installed PD2 into the wrong folder, you must select your Diablo II: LoD folder in the PD2 installer.

-Note: If you don't know where your Diablo II: LoD folder is then right click the Diablo II: LoD shortcut on your desktop and select "Open File location".
+Note: If you don't know where your Diablo II: LoD folder is then right click the Diablo II: LoD shortcut on your desktop and select `Open File location`.
 This is the folder that you need to select inside of the PD2 installer.

-# How to fix window resizing when joining a game
+# How to Fix window resizing when joining a game

-- [Download ddraw.ini](https://github.com/FunkyFr3sh/MrLlamaSCStreamInfo/releases/download/1/ddraw.ini) and place it into your PD2 folder (replace existing file).
+- [Download ddraw.ini](https://github.com/FunkyFr3sh/MrLlamaSCStreamInfo/releases/download/1/ddraw.ini) and place it into your ProjectD2 folder (replace existing file).
 Start the launcher and disable `Windowed Mode (-W)`.

 Note: You can resize your window now by hovering over the window border and drag it.
 Use `Ctrl+Tab` or `RightAlt+RightCtrl` to unlock your cursor from the window.

-# How to fix can't gain experience
+# How to Fix the bug where you can't gain experience

 - You must create a ladder character.

-# How to Fix c0000005 Error
+# How to Fix `UNHANDLED EXECPTION c0000005` Error

 ## Context: You travel to a new Act in-game.